-Note: During reboot, the Press Skip to Bypass Provisioning option might appear.
-Selecting this option will skip DHCP option and take you to the Home page.
-Go to Settings > Voice Services >

-MiVoice Connect and enter the Configuration Server (fully qualified domain name (FQDN) or IP address of your Headquarters server).
-The phone will reboot and apply the manually entered server address and not the one received from DHCP option.

-- If your installation does not use DHCP Option 156, perform these steps: - 1.
+- During reboot, the Press Skip to Bypass Provisioning option might appear.
+Selecting this option will skip the DHCP option and take you to the Voice Services page.
+In the Voice Services page, select MiVoice Connect and enter the Configuration Server (fully qualified domain name (FQDN) or IP address of your Headquarters server).
+The phone will reboot and apply the manually entered server address and not the one received from DHCP option. - You can register a 6900-Series phone with out-of-the box MiNet firmware only with a MiVoice Connect system that uses a certificate signed by a well-known Certificate Authority (for example, VeriSign, GoDaddy, and GeoTrust) or a UC certificate Authority (ShoreTel UC CA).
+This is because 6900-Series phones cannot authenticate a certificate signed by a third-party Certificate Authority as the root certificate of third-party CA is not available in the trusted store on 6900-Series phones.
+If the root certificate of third-party CA were available in the trusted store on 6900 series phones, the phones would have authenticated the certificates as expected.
+This feature will be supported in a future release. - If your installation does not use DHCP Option 156, perform these steps: - 1.
 Go to Settings . - 2.
 Select Advanced > Reset.
 The phone will clear the factory settings and reboot.